RogerioFoeger/slimpath-app2/README.md

    - Build Command: `npm run build`
    - Output Directory: `.next`

-4. Add Custom Domain:
+4. Deploy!
+   - Vercel will auto-assign a domain like `slim-path-marketing.vercel.app`
-   - In Vercel → Project → Settings → Domains
+   - Or add a custom domain in Settings → Domains
-   - Add: `slimpathai.com`
-   - Follow DNS instructions in GoDaddy

-5. Deploy!

 ## 🎨 Customization